Create Transaction

 Optional reason for the transaction outcome (e.g. decline, failure, limit exceeded).
 Send any value from the transaction_reason_type enum.
 If omitted, the system uses

-Optional IANA time zone for transaction-local time context (e.g. alongside
+Optional IANA time zone for transaction-local context (independent of entity

 Additional metadata for the transaction.
 Optional fields:Tags: